Beginners Ski Holidays

 This will be my first ski holiday, but I don’t want to spend a fortune on ski clothing in case I don’t go again.
 Can I hire?
 Are there any cheap shops to buy in?

 A lift pass enables you to take various ski lifts within the ski area.
 Some resorts have free lifts for beginners, although you will probably only use these for a day or two.
 If the ski resort is large, you may find there are multiple passes on offer from small beginners passes to whole area passes.
-We are able to book lift passes for you in each resort and advise you which would be best for your party.
+We are able to book lift passes for you in each resort and we can advise on which would be best for your party.
 Children and seniors have a discounted pass and children under 5 are usually free.
 See our lift pass page for prices.

 The ski slopes are all signposted (except unmarked off-piste) and in France these are the gradings:

-Green: Beginner - Very gentle gradient, for the first time skiers..
+Green: Beginner - Very gentle gradient, for the first time skiers.

 Blue: Easy (Novice/early intermediate) - Improvers area.
-Able to snowplough turn confidently, and parallel slightly
+Able to snowplough turn confidently, and parallel slightly.

 Red: Medium (Advanced intermediate) - Able to link together short radius parallel turns.
-Some parts of red runs will have a steep gradient
+Some parts of red runs will have a steep gradient.

 Black: Difficult (Advanced/Expert) - Able to link together consistent short radius turns and vary speed and direction with ease.
 These slopes will be consistently steep and often have moguls on them.

-Doing some sort of exercise wont hurt.
+Doing some sort of exercise won't hurt.
 It'll only enhance your experience on the slopes.
-You'll be using your legs alot and burning lots of calories!
+You'll be using your legs a lot and burning lots of calories!
 See our ski safety page for more details.